 Examples of factors considered in scheduling include the following:

 - Size and complexity of tasks

 - Needs of the customer and end users

 - Availability of critical resources

 - Availability of key staff

-- 5. Incorporate plans for performing peer reviews on work products of the project's defined process.
+- 5. Incorporate plans for performing peer reviews on work products of the defined process for the work.

-- 6. Incorporate the training needed to perform the project's defined process in the project's training plans.